ANNUAL GALA 2018

 Ida Gerasolo danced and trained at Christina Pora’s Classical Ballet School, Hamilton City Ballet, Quinte Ballet School, and The National Ballet School of Canada.
 She also holds a Bachelor of Fine Arts in Dance from York University and her Associate Teaching Qualification from the Cecchetti Society and The Royal Academy of Dance.

-She has been an entrepreneurial veteran for thirty years, offering life coaching and consulting services to men and women for personal, professional and business development.
-She is also a motivational speaker, conducts workshops, and she curates conferences on community building, personal and business networking, relationships and sex, dating after divorce, how to manifest change, self-esteem, self- worth, self-love, how to create your diamond life, Dare To Dream Big, and more.
-Her book, Life in Pieces: From Chaos to Clarity, centres-in on some of these themes.
+She has been an entrepreneurial veteran for thirty years, offering life coaching and consulting services to men and women for personal, professional, and business development.
+She is also a motivational speaker, conducts workshops, and she curates conferences on community building, personal and business networking, relationships, and sex, dating after divorce, how to manifest change, self-esteem, self- worth, self-love, how to create your diamond life, Dare To Dream Big, and more.
+Her book, Life in Pieces: From Chaos to Clarity, centers-in on some of these themes.